Ripon railway station: History

+Ripon station was 11.5 mi north of Harrogate railway station, and 3 mi 5 chain south of Melmerby railway station, where the line diverged to Masham, Thirsk and Northallerton.
+The station had two platforms, with the main building on the down side (northbound), a loading dock, goods shed, timber dock, turntable, and a water column in both the up and down directions. the Railway Clearing House handbook of stations from 1904, states that the station was able to handle general goods, cattle, horses, parcels and passengers, and was equipped with a 5 tonne crane.

 On 11 August 1866 Prince Edward and Princess Alexandra arrived at the station for a short visit to Studley Royal.
 They returned the day afterwards to catch the Royal Train to Barnard Castle.
+The prince and princess returned to Ripon in July 1885 and stayed over again at Studley Royal.

 It was taken over by the North Eastern Railway, which became part of the London and North Eastern Railway during the Grouping of 1923.
 The line then passed on to the Eastern Region of British Railways on nationalisation in 1948.
-It was closed by the British Railways Board to passenger trains in 1967, and freight trains in 1969, as part of the Beeching Axe.
+It was closed by the British Railways Board to passenger trains in March 1967, and freight trains in September 1969, as part of the Beeching Axe.